 There are also work-study programs available at the graduate level that aren't to be found during the first four years of college.
-For an MSW student this would be a field placement that provides some sort of stipend - usually through a funding source from the school.
-Any sort of payment for internship rendered in the field will help to offset living expenses if nothing else.
+For an MSW student this would be a field placement that offers some sort of stipend - usually through a funding source from the school.
+Any sort of payment for internship rendered in the field can help to offset living expenses if nothing else.
 Our brief sketches below are designed to highlight the range of tuition costs that you'll encounter in MSW programs; the level of university support to offset these costs is something that students should explore individually.
-All of the costs you see listed below are for "traditional" enrollee, which means students who did not major in social work as undergraduates.
-Those who did complete a bachelor's in social work will have a vastly reduced tuition cost for the MSW as the credit requirements are much lower.
+All of the costs you see listed below are for "traditional" enrollee in 2011, which means students who did not major in social work as undergraduates.
+Those who did complete a bachelor's in social work may have a lower tuition cost for the MSW as the credit requirements are typically much lower.

 - Arizona State University is juggling the loss of stimulus funds and state budget cutbacks in assessing their tuition increase for 2011.
 By their estimate it is slightly above the median for public universities of their caliber.
-Tuition for two-year graduate programs will be $8,848 per semester with another increase likely the following year.
-That puts total tuition at about $17,500 per year or $35,000 for the two year program.
+Tuition for two-year graduate programs are in the $8-9k range with increases likely the following years.

 - San Diego State University has an annual tuition rate for 2011 graduate students who are California residents of $14,870 which includes all mandatory fees.
 That would push the two year tuition total to near $30,000, with increases sure to follow in the coming years.